 Skin test (PPD).
 A testing solution is placed just beneath the skin on your arm to see if a reaction (such as a hard, red bump) occurs.
 You will need to return to the office in 2 or 3 days to have your arm checked.
 Be sure to keep the appointment.
 You will learn the test results during this visit.

 Blood test.
 In this test, a small amount of blood is drawn and sent to a lab for testing.
-Your health care provider can tell you whether this test is offered in your area.
+Your healthcare provider can tell you if this test is offered in your area.

 Other tests.
-If you have TB infection, other tests, such as a chest X-ray, are needed to learn whether the infection is active.
-Your health care provider may also take a sample of your sputum (mucus that comes up when you cough).
+If you have TB infection, other tests, such as a chest X-ray, are needed to learn if the infection is active.
+Your healthcare provider may also take a sample of your sputum (mucus that comes up when you cough).
 The sample is sent to a lab and tested for TB bacteria.
-Knowing the type of bacteria causing your illness helps your health care provider choose the right medication to treat the disease.
+Knowing the type of bacteria causing your illness helps your provider choose the right medicine to treat the disease.

 A negative result usually means that your body is free of TB bacteria.

-Both inactive and active TB are treated with medications.
-If you have active TB, you may take more medication for a longer time.
+Both inactive and active TB are treated with medicines.
+If you have active TB, you may take more medicine for a longer time.

-You will likely begin feeling better shortly after starting treatment, but be sure to keep taking all the medication you have been prescribed.
+You will likely begin feeling better shortly after starting treatment, but be sure to keep taking all the medicine you have been prescribed.
 This is the only way to cure the disease.
-Not taking all the medication means you won’t get well and can continue to spread TB germs to others.
+Not taking all the medicine means you won’t get well and can continue to spread TB germs to others.

 During treatment, you may participate in a program called DOT (directly observed therapy).
-In this program, a nurse or health care worker supervises your treatment.
-This makes it easier to finish treatment in the least amount of time.
-You can also ask a friend or family member to remind you to take your medication.
+In this program, a nurse or healthcare worker supervises your treatment.
+This is a standard approach.
+It makes it easier to manage medicines, watch for any side effects, and make sure the medicines are working.
+You can also ask a friend or family member to remind you to take your medicine.

-Make sure to take all the medication as directed, even when you start feeling better.
-You will take the medication for 6 months or longer.
+Make sure to take all the medicine as directed, even when you start feeling better.
+You will take the medicine for 6 months or longer.
 Sticking to this schedule takes patience.
 But stopping treatment early means your symptoms may come back.
-It also helps create germs that are more harmful and harder to kill.
+It may also lead to drug-resistant TB.

 Get plenty of rest and eat healthy meals.
 A nutritious diet full of fresh fruits and vegetables helps the body fight infection.

-Check with your health care provider before using any over-the-counter medications that haven’t been prescribed.
+Check with your healthcare provider before using any over-the-counter medicines that haven’t been prescribed.

-If you are taking birth control pills, use an additional backup method of birth control.
-Your TB medication may make the pill less effective.
+If you are taking birth control pills, you may need to use an additional backup method of birth control.
+Some TB medicines may make the pill less effective.

 Limit your activity to avoid fatigue.
 Plan frequent rest periods.

 Keep your medical appointments.
-You will need to be checked often to make sure that your medication is working and you are getting better.
+You will need to be checked often to make sure that your medicine is working and you are getting better.

 TB is a serious illness that takes a long time to cure.
 If you have a family member or friend with TB, you can help by reminding your loved one to:

-Take TB medications at the same time every day (they’re best taken with water, milk, or juice 30 minutes before meals or at bedtime).
+Take TB medicines at the same time every day (they’re best taken with water, milk, or juice 30 minutes before meals or at bedtime)